-another 10-15% in May, when a minimum was reached.
-Data were too scant between June and October (shaded area in Fig. 3) to assess whether seals continued to lose mass, and to judge the extent of fattening when the seals were in Arctic waters, but if they gained much mass (as suggested by the points for August), they lost a good proportion of it during their migration back.
-By November, when seals were abundant again in the study area, their $M_t$ was about 20% off peak values.
-Therefore, harp seals were feeding in the study area when they gained the remainder of their $M_t$ .
-Beck et al. (1993) also found a further increase in fat reserves of harp seals after they entered the Gulf of St. Lawrence.
+It is well known that harp seals accumulate thick blubber during the winter months.
+Figures 3 shows the extent of the monthly fluctuations in M_t .
+Pups grow fairly steadily from birth to February, and won't be discussed further here.
+The other age-classes display a similar pattern of mass fluctuations.
+Generally, mass peaks in February, then declines by about 30% through April (when growth curves were computed), and drops by another 10-15% by May, when a minimum was reached.
+Data are too scant between June and October (shaded area in Figure 3) to assess whether seals continue to loose mass, and to judge the extent of fattening when the seals are in Arctic waters, but if they gain much mass (as suggested by the points for August), they loose a good proportion of it during their migration back.
+By November, when seals are abundant again in the study area, their Mt is about 20% off peak values.
+Therefore, harp seals are feeding in the study area when they gain the remainder of their Mt.
+Beck et al. (1993) also found a further increase in fat reserves of harp seals after they entered the Gulf of St Lawrence.

-A 2-way ANOVA (sex $\times$ month) was performed on each panel of Fig. 3.
+A 2-way Anova (sex x month) was performed on each panel of Figure 3.
 In juveniles, sexes did not differ in mass each month, nor in the pattern of changes between months.
-The interaction was significant in adolescents and adults, however, this appeared to be in part because females entered the study area heavier than males, although they were of about the same mass (adolescents) or lighter than males (adults) in January-April.
+The interaction was significant in adolescents and adults, however, in part because females enter the study area heavier than males, although they are of about the same mass (adolescents) or lighter than males (adults) in Jan-April.
 The decline in mass observed between February and March was significant for all three older age-classes and both sexes.
-The time scale used, however, did not allow us to confirm the increase in Mt of females between parturition and moulting seen by Sivertsen (1941) and Sergeant (1973; 1991).
+The time scale used, however, does not allow us to confirm the increase in M_t of females between parturition and moulting seen by Sivertsen (1941) and Sergeant (1973; 1991).

 Figure 4 shows similar fluctuations in sculp mass.
-Again, juveniles of both sexes could not be discriminated, whereas the sex, month and the interaction term, were all significant in adolescent and adults.
-The heavier $M_s$ of adult and adolescent females in November and December, confirmed that the gain in $M_t$ observed in Fig. 3 was mostly due to fat accumulation in the blubber, and not pregnancy.
-A significant decline in $M_s$ between February and March was only seen in adult males, even though all age-classes and sexes lost $M_t$ during this period.
-Even in adult males, however, the sculp loss (averaging 4.5 kg) was insufficient to fully explain the reduction of $M_t$ (20 kg) between February and March.
+Again, juveniles of both sexes could not be discriminated, whereas the sex, month, and the interaction term were all significant in adolescent and adults.
+The results for November and December of the 2 older age-classes confirm that the gain in M_t observed in Figure 3 was mostly due to fat accumulation in the blubber.
+However, a significant decline in $M{S\ iS}$ only seen in adult males, even though all age-classes and sexes lost M_t during this period.
+Even in adult males, the sculp loss (averaging 4.5 kg) is insufficient to fully explain the reduction of M_t (20 kg) between February and March.